giltayar/module-resolution-from-the-ground-up/04-nodejs-require-module-resolution/01-nodejs-require-relative-path/README.md

 - `.cjs` and `.mjs` are like `.js`, and we'll talk about them in a bit. `.json` you all know, and `.node` is a rarely used "binary" file

 - But it gets worse!
-It will also look for a folder named `say-hello` that has an `index.js` in it.
+It will also look for a directory named `say-hello` that has an `index.js` in it.

 - And... worse!
 Instead of `index.js` you can have a `package.json` with a `main/exports` field too.

-- This is actually how Node.js works with folders in `node_modules` for `import`!
+- This is actually how Node.js works with directorys in `node_modules` for `import`!
 Same algorithm...